Gunpowder Plot: Jesuits

 Thomas Bates confessed on 4 December, providing much of the information that Salisbury needed to link the Catholic clergy to the plot.
-Bates had been present at most of the conspirators' meetings, and under interrogation he implicated Father Tesimond in the plot.
+Bates had been present at most of the conspirators' meetings, and under interrogation he implicated Tesimond in the plot.
 On 13 January 1606, he described how he had visited Garnet and Tesimond on 7 November to inform Garnet of the plot's failure.
 Bates also told his interrogators of his ride with Tesimond to Huddington, before the priest left him to head for the Habingtons at Hindlip Hall, and of a meeting between Garnet, Gerard, and Tesimond in October 1605.

 At about the same time in December, Tresham's health began to deteriorate.
 He was visited regularly by his wife, a nurse, and his servant William Vavasour—who documented his strangury.
 Before he died, Tresham had also told of Garnet's involvement with the 1603 mission to Spain, but in his last hours he retracted some of these statements.
 Nowhere in his confession did he mention the Monteagle letter.
 He died early on the morning of 23 December, and was buried in the Tower.
 Nevertheless, he was attainted along with the other plotters; his head was set on a pike either (accounts differ) at Northampton or London Bridge, and his estates confiscated.

-On 15 January a proclamation named Father Garnet, Father Gerard, and Father Greenway (Tesimond) as wanted men.
+On 15 January a proclamation named Garnet, Gerard, and Greenway (Tesimond) as wanted men.
 Tesimond and Gerard escaped the country and lived out their days in freedom.
-Several days earlier, on 9 January, Robert Wintour and Stephen Littleton were captured.
+Several days earlier, on 9 January, Robert Wintour and Stephen Littleton had been captured.
 They had been hiding at Hagley, the home of Humphrey Littleton, brother of MP John Littleton, imprisoned for treason in 1601 for his part in the Essex revolt.
 They were betrayed by a cook, who grew suspicious of the amount of food sent up for his master's consumption.
 Humphrey denied the presence of the two fugitives, but another servant led the authorities to their hiding place.
 On 20 January, the local Justice of the Peace and his retainers arrived at Thomas Habington's home, Hindlip Hall, to arrest the Jesuits.
 Despite Thomas Habington's protests, the men spent the next four days searching the house.
-On 24 January, starving, two priests left their hiding places and were discovered.
+On 24 January, starving, the Jesuit lay-brothers Nicholas Owen (Jesuit) (who had built the hides at Hindlip) and Ralph Ashley, the servant of Edward Oldcorne (Habington's chaplain) left their hiding place and were arrested.
 Humphrey Littleton, who had escaped from the authorities at Hagley, got as far as Prestwood in Staffordshire before he was captured.
 He was imprisoned, and then condemned to death at Worcester.
-On 26 January, in exchange for his life, he told the authorities where they could find Father Garnet.
-Worn down by hiding for so long, Garnet, accompanied by another priest, emerged from his priest hole the next day.
+On 26 January, in an attempt to trade his friends for his life, he told the authorities where they could find Garnet.
+Worn down by hiding for so long, Garnet, accompanied by Oldcorne, emerged from his priest hole the next day.